7ang0n1n3/ByteDraft/README.md

 6. Add images by dragging them into the editor
 7. Set document information using "Edit Document Info"
 8. Add changelog entries using "Document Change Log"
+9. Configure headers/footers using "Edit Header/Footer"
-9. Export to DOCX when finished
+10. Export to DOCX when finished

 ## 🛠️ Advanced Features